ardriveapp/pub-docs/docs/src/docs/turbo/turbo-sdk/index.md

 - `-v, --value <value>` - Value of crypto token for fund. e.g: 0.0001 for 0.0001 KYVE
 - `-i, --tx-id <txId>` - Transaction ID of an existing funding transaction
+- `-w, --wallet-file <filePath>` - Wallet file to use with the action.
+Formats accepted: JWK.json, KYVE or ETH private key as string, or SOL Secret Key as a Uint8Array

 e.g: